 Both Epsom and Himalayan salts provide almost all the same benefits when taken in a salt bath, except that their mineral contents are different.

 There may be many more health benefits of soaking in a salt bath, but basically you can expect any of these that are commonly reported:

 - Helps your body draw out toxins through the skin

-- Gets absorbed readily into your skin to cleanse, purify and nourish with the 84 minerals, leaving you refreshed and nourished
+- Gets absorbed readily into your skin to cleanse, purify and nourish your body with essential minerals, leaving you refreshed and nourished

 - Reduces the acidity and rebalances the pH levels in your body

 - Its antiseptic qualities treat skin conditions such as dry skin, psoriasis, eczema, acne and rashes